coinsolidation/App/README.md

 # App
-Aplication for android to generate CUAG - (Consolidated Universal Address Genesis) ready to use for android APK just download file APK, execute and install.
+Aplication version BETA for android to generate CUA - (Consolidated Universal Address) ready to use for android APK just download file APK, execute and install.

 ******* NOTE: The User Guides you can check in directory "coinsolidation/UserGuide". *********